Postmeasurement information and nonlocality of quantum state discrimination: Introduction

-Recently, it was shown that quantum nonlocality of state discrimination can be annihilated or created when the \emph{postmeasurement information}(PI) about the subensemble containing the prepared state is available\cite{ball2008,gopa2010,ha20221,ha20222}.
-Some quantum states having nonlocality in quantum state discrimination can be optimally discriminated using only LOCC if PI about the prepared subensemble is provided.
-Thus, the nonlocality in state discrimination is annihilated by use of PI about the prepared subensemble.
-On the other hand, there exist some quantum states that can be optimally discriminated using only LOCC(thus no nonlocality), whereas PI about the prepared subensemble creates nonlocality in discriminating the states\cite{ha20221,ha20222}.
-Thus, it is natural to ask if PI about the prepared subensemble can always be utilized to annihilate or create nonlocality in quantum state discrimination.
+Recently, it was shown that nonlocality in quantum state discrimination can be either annihilated or created when \emph{postmeasurement information} (PI) identifying the subensemble containing the prepared state is provided \cite{ball2008,gopa2010,ha20221,ha20222}.
+Some ensembles that exhibit nonlocality without PI become optimally distinguishable by LOCC once the prepared subensemble is revealed.
+In this case, PI annihilates the nonlocality in state discrimination.
+Conversely, there exist ensembles that can be optimally discriminated by LOCC without PI but cease to be optimally distinguishable by LOCC when the prepared subensemble is revealed \cite{ha20221,ha20222}.
+In this case, PI creates nonlocality.
+These contrasting effects naturally raise the question of whether PI about the prepared subensemble can always be used to annihilate or create nonlocality in quantum state discrimination.

-Here, we consider bipartite quantum state discrimination, and show that annihilation or creation of nonlocality in quantum state discrimination can depend on the choice of subensembles provided by PI; for a bipartite quantum state ensemble where nonlocality of quantum state discrimination is annihilated(created) by PI of certain subensemble, we show that annihilating(creating) nonlocality is not guaranteed if PI provides other subensemble of the prepared state.
-More precisely, we establish sufficient conditions that annihilating or creating nonlocality depends on the choice of subensembles provided by PI(Theorems~\ref{thm:alc} and \ref{thm:aulc}), and provide bipartite quantum state ensembles satisfying these conditions to illustrate our results(Examples~\ref{ex:anpi} and \ref{ex:crpi}).
+Here, we consider bipartite quantum state discrimination and show that the annihilation or creation of nonlocality by PI can depend on how the original ensemble is partitioned into subensembles.
+In particular, even when PI associated with one ensemble partition annihilates or creates nonlocality, PI associated with another partition need not have the same effect.
+We establish sufficient conditions for this partition-dependent annihilation or creation of nonlocality (Theorems~\ref{thm:alc} and \ref{thm:aulc}) and construct bipartite quantum state ensembles satisfying these conditions (Examples~\ref{ex:anpi} and \ref{ex:crpi}).